Suppression of the Society of Jesus: Suppression in Malta

-Malta was at the time a vassal of the Kingdom of Sicily, and Grandmaster Manuel Pinto da Fonseca, himself a Portuguese, followed suit, expelling the Jesuits from the island and seizing their assets.
+Hospitaller Malta was at the time a vassal of the Kingdom of Sicily, and Grandmaster Manuel Pinto da Fonseca, himself a Portuguese, followed suit, expelling the Jesuits from the island and seizing their assets.
 These assets were used in establishing the University of Malta by a decree signed by Pinto on 22 November 1769, with a lasting effect on Malta's social and cultural life.
 The Church of the Jesuits (in Maltese Knisja tal-Ġiżwiti), one of the oldest churches in Valletta, retains this name up to the present.

 Expulsion from the Duchy of Parma

-The independent Duchy of Parma was the smallest Bourbon court.
-So aggressive in its anti-clericalism was the Parmesan reaction to the news of the expulsion of the Jesuits from Naples, that Pope Clement XIII addressed a public warning against it on 30 January 1768, threatening the Duchy with ecclesiastical censures.
+The independent Duchy of Parma and Piacenza was the smallest Bourbon court.
+So aggressive in its anti-clericalism was the Parmesan reaction to the news of the expulsion of the Jesuits from Naples, that Pope Clement XIII addressed a public warning against it on 30 January 1768, threatening the duchy with ecclesiastical censures.
 At this, all the Bourbon courts turned against the Holy See, demanding the entire dissolution of the Jesuits.
 Parma expelled the Jesuits from its territories, confiscating their possessions.

 Dissolution in Poland and Lithuania

 The Jesuit order was disbanded in the Polish–Lithuanian Commonwealth in 1773.
-However, in the territories occupied by the Russian Empire in the First Partition of Poland the Society was not disbanded, as Russian Empress Catherine dismissed the Papal order.
+However, in the territories occupied by the Russian Empire in the First Partition of Poland the Society was not disbanded, as Russian Empress Catherine the Great dismissed the papal decree.
 In the Commonwealth, many of the Society's possessions were taken over by the Commission of National Education, the world's first Ministry of Education.
 Lithuania complied with the suppression.

 Papal suppression of 1773

-After the suppression of the Jesuits in many European countries and their overseas empires, Pope Clement XIV issued a papal brief on 21 July 1773 in Rome titled: Dominus ac Redemptor Noster.
+After the suppression of the Jesuits in many European countries and their overseas empires, Pope Clement XIV issued a papal brief on 21 July 1773 in Rome titled Dominus ac Redemptor Noster.
 That decree included the following statement.

 Resistance in Belgium

-After papal suppression in 1773, the scholarly Jesuit Society of Bollandists moved from Antwerp to Brussels, where they continued their work in the monastery of the Coudenberg; in 1788, the Bollandist Society was suppressed by the Austrian government of the Low Countries.
+After papal suppression in 1773, the scholarly Jesuit Society of Bollandists moved from Antwerp to Brussels, where they continued their work in the monastery of the Coudenberg; in 1788, the Bollandist Society was suppressed by the government of the Austrian Netherlands.